Quitch/Queller-AI/README.md

 ### Free For All
  - More cautious about engaging in battle
  - Techs earlier
- - Will get orbital as soon as possible on multi-planet systems

 ### Naval
  - Attempts to build a naval factory first